declan-hong/declan-hong.github.io/projects/project-1.md

   <img class="ui image" src="../images/cover.JPG">
 </div>

 Bashantex is a Website where custumers who are looking for cotton,fabric and ployester materials.
+This website is very clean and simple design.
+It's responsive. it's well fitted for destop and mobile users.

 You can learn more at the [BashanTex Website](http://www.bashantex.com/Index.html).